Written by Divinity Nutra, Updated on March 13, 2023

-For most people, preserving cognitive performance is as simple as controlling your blood pressure, maintaining a healthy weight, and treating depression and anxiety.
+For most people, preserving cognitive performance is as simple as controlling your blood pressure, exercising and losing weight if you’re obese, and treating depression and anxiety.
 However, even this may not be enough to thwart the onset of Alzheimer’s disease for some individuals.
-(3)

-Researchers have noticed a trend with the buildup of proteins on the interior and exterior of brain cells in Alzheimer’s patients (amyloid plaques and neurofibrillary tangles—tau).
+Researchers have noticed a trend in the buildup of proteins on the interior and exterior of brain cells in Alzheimer’s patients (amyloid plaques and neurofibrillary tangles—tau).

 This impairment makes it difficult for brain cells to communicate with each other.
 Thus, we start to experience weakened cognitive function and the progression of various symptoms.